theDavidCoen/Arktools/tools/explorer/README.md

 ## Usage

-1. **Search**: Enter a transaction ID, script, or Ark address (not yet implemented) in the search box and click "Search".
+1. **Search**: Enter a transaction ID, script, or Ark address in the search box and click "Search".

 2. **Filter Options**:
    - Use the "Only spendable" checkbox to filter the results to show only spendable vTXOs.